 Stay in The Jewish Quarter (Kazimierz) If You want to stay in a historic yet trendy neighbourhood; Staying at the heart of the city’s top nightlife district would be ideal; You love food and want to try as much as possible during your trip;

-Best places to stay in Kazimierz:
+Best places to stay in Krakow in Kazimierz for first-time visitors:

-- mid-range: Golden Tulip Krakow Kazimierz
+- mid-range ($$): Golden Tulip Krakow Kazimierz

-- mid-range: INX Design Hotel
+- mid-range ($$): INX Design Hotel

-- Budget: Aparthotel Miodowa
+- Budget ($): Aparthotel Miodowa

-A much more local neighbourhood, just north of the heart of the city, Kleparz and Wesoła are perfect for anyone who wants to keep close to the city centre whilst avoiding the tourist crowds.
 You can also get a bit more cheaper accommodation compared to in the Old Town.
 It’s a great location for backpacker who travel on a budget.

 Kleparz is known to be one of the more upscale neighbourhoods in Krakow.
 In contrast to the neighbouring Old Town, the buildings here are largely of an Art Nouveau style, offering a more contemporary elegance.
 That is not to say there are no historic attractions here at all.
 Far from it, as Kleparz is still one of the older areas of the city.